-CRISPR is a gene editing tool recently discovered by scientists that has enormous potential to usher in a new era of medicine.
+CRISPR is a gene editing tool recently discovered by scientists that have enormous potential to usher in a new era of medicine.
 CRISPR can be used to stop diseases like cystic fibrosis and Down syndrome by editing the genome and fixing mutations in the embryo, which is the epitome of preventative medicine.
 This way, scientists can edit out unfavorable portions of DNA, using CRISPR as a pair of “molecular scissors,” and instead paste more favorable portions of DNA.
 Doctors may soon be able to cure many diseases that were thought to incurable before.

 CRISPR specifically uses the Cas9 enzyme to cut the DNA.
 However, to get to the specific DNA that they want to cut, scientists need to make an RNA sequence that matches the respective DNA one.
 This is where the CrispRGold Program, developed by researchers at the Max Delbrück Center for Molecular Medicine, comes in.
 The program basically looks through a DNA sequence, finds out the optimal place to make the cut, and suggests a sgRNA (single guide RNA) sequence that will send the Cas9 enzyme to only that exact region needing the cut.
 The program seems to work quite well with two major experiments that have demonstrated the viability of this technology.
 The first was done by researchers at the Salk Institute in California with the purpose of reversing blindness in mice.
 The blindness in these mice was specifically due to retinitis pigmentosa, which is a genetic and degenerative condition where retinal cells slowly break down.
 Researchers were able to edit the faulty gene out and replace it with a healthy replacement for the three-week-old blind mice.
 Only a mere five weeks later, these mice were able to respond to light, demonstrating that their eyes were healing.
 In a separate experiment, researchers from Oregon Health and Science University removed faulty genes that cause a certain type of heart disease from embryos.
 The heart disease was specifically hypertrophic cardiomyopathy, which is when the heart muscles become enlarged, and it can cause a variety of other complications such as putting people into cardiac arrest.
 In this study, they took eggs from a healthy woman and fertilized it with sperm from a carrier of the mutation that causes hypertrophic cardiomyopathy.
 In this case, they simply just cut out the faulty part and let the embryo repair the region itself with the copy of genes from the maternal parent who did not have the mutation.
 Surprisingly, it was successful in almost three-fourths of the embryos, which shows that CRISPR is extremely promising is reversing a variety of genetic disorders.